whoisryosuke/geometry-node-graph/README.md

 This app works by using JSON files with geometry node data exported from Blender using a custom plugin (TBD).
 But I included the WIP script below, it should work to export some basic graphs (haven't tested stuff like custom nodes, groups, etc).

+1. Save your file somewhere.
+2. Select the object with the geometry nodes modifier.
-1. Go to the Scripting tab in Blender (or change one of the windows to scripting)
+3. Go to the Scripting tab in Blender (or change one of the windows to scripting)
-2. Create a new script (click the "New" button on top of window)
+4. Create a new script (click the "New" button on top of window)
-3. Paste the following script inside:
+5. Paste the following script inside:

 ```python
 import bpy, json, uuid